Workflows Explained

 }

-Use Route functions to direct data down different paths based on classification:
+Use Classify functions to direct data down different paths based on content.
+The destinationName on each edge matches a classifications[].name from the Classify function.

 |